0yech/42_piscine_kickstart/README.md

 The piscine is the one month long entry test at 42 where you will have to do projects.
 Forget about Python or Javascript if you thought about those programming languages.
 The Piscine is all about Shell/Bash and C programming.

-## Why C, and why other things ?
+## Why C ? and why other things ?

 42 Campus's use Macs or Linux systems only.
 I've seen many being confused as why we wouldn't or couldn't use Windows as an operating system.
 To put it simply, they're better development environments.
 MacOS is based off Linux, so there might be a few hardware or architecture differences, but they, either way, remain better to work with than Windows.

 C is a programming language, a so called "low-level" one.
-The lower level a programming language is, the closer it is to actual "machine instruction language".
+The lower level a programming language is, the closer it is to actual "machine instruction language."
 This means it can seem very primitive, but mastering it will definitely make you great at understanding and learning higher level languages faster.
 Low-level programming languages are also very powerful and lightweight, for example, most major cyber attacks involve low-level vulnerabilities.

 In my opinion, C is an excellent language to start with.
 Yes, you will struggle to do anything at first, but if you get comfortable with it, you will gain non-negligeable knowledge on computers and security.
-This will also make learning and adapting to newer languages or recent frameworks, much easier.
+This will also make learning and adapt to newer languages or recent frameworks, much easier.

 ## Piscine from home ?
 Sure why not

 Although you won't be able to have your projects evaluated, you can find all the Piscine's subjects in this guide.
 Testers made by 42 students are available and are most likely good enough to do your own Piscine.
-Grademe, an exam simulator is also very well made, and contain the actual subjects of the exams.
+Grademe, an exam simulator, is also very well made and contain the actual subjects of the exams.

 If you're here to practice the Piscine in advance or to try it out at home.
 I'd suggest getting the tools available [Here](#PiscineHome).